 Friendly bacteria enhance immunity by:

-- the prevention of adherence of unwanted microorganisms
+- The prevention of adherence of unwanted microorganisms

-- the production of a wide array of antibacterial and antifungal compounds
+- The production of a wide array of antibacterial and antifungal compounds

-- improved resistance against bacteria like E. coli, Salmonella, and H. pylori
+- Improved resistance against bacteria like E. coli, Salmonella, and H. pylori

-- promoting improved anti-viral immune system function
+- Promoting improved anti-viral immune system function

-- increasing NK cell activity
+- Increasing NK (killer) cell activity

-- enhancing immune system response to administered vaccines
+- Enhancing immune system response to administered vaccines

 In many respects, friendly bacteria can be thought of as having "adaptogenic" effects on your immune system.
 They appear to modulate the nonspecific immune response differently in healthy and hypersensitive subjects.
 This is seen as an immuno-stimulatory effect in healthy subjects, and as a down-regulation of immuno-inflammatory responses in hypersensitive subjects.

 Friendly bacteria promote detoxification and assist healthy digestion by: